ibm-cloud-docs/cloud-object-storage/basics/encryption.md

 ### Cryptographic erasure
 {: encryption-cryptoerasure}

 Cryptographic erasure (or crypto-shredding) is a method of rendering encrypted data  unreadable by [deleting the encryption keys](/docs/key-protect?topic=key-protect-security-and-compliance#data-deletion) rather than the data itself.
-When a root key is deleted in Key Protect, it will affect all objects in any buckets created using that root key, effectively "shredding" the data and preventing any further reading or writing to the buckets (although objects may still be deleted).
+When a root key is deleted in Key Protect, it will affect all objects in any buckets created using that root key, effectively "shredding" the data and preventing any further reading or writing to the buckets.
 This process is not instantaneous, but occurs within a few minutes after the key is deleted.

+Although objects in a crypto-shredded bucket can not be read, and new object can not be written, existing objects will continue to consume storage until they are deleted.
+{: tip}

 When a Key Protect root key is deleted and an associated object storage bucket is crypto-shredded, an [Activity Tracker management event(/docs/cloud-object-storage?topic=cloud-object-storage-at-events#at-actions-global)] (`cloud-object-storage.bucket-key-state.update`) is generated in addition to the `kms.secrets.delete` event logged by Key Protect.
 In the event of a server-side failure to delete the key, that failure is not logged unless it does not succeed within four hours.